Global Handwashing Day

-Global Hand washing Day (GHD) is an international hand washing promotion campaign to motivate and mobilize people around the world to improve their hand washing habits.
+Global Handwashing Day (GHD) is an international hand washing promotion campaign to motivate and mobilize people around the world to improve their hand washing habits.
 Washing hands at critical points both during the day and washing with soap are important.
 In 2008, Global Handwashing Day was celebrated for the first time.
 This day aims to make people around the world aware of the importance of washing their hands with soap in order to prevent diseases and infections.
-To commemorate this special day, over 120 million children in 70 countries were encouraged to practice handwashing with soap.
+To commemorate this day, over 120 million children in 70 countries were encouraged to practice handwashing with soap.
 Since then, the movement has built momentum, garnering support from various stakeholders such as governments, schools, NGOs, and private firms.

-Global Hand washing Day occurs on 15 October of each year.
+Global Hand washing Day occurs on 15 October of every year.
 The global campaign is dedicated to raising awareness of hand-washing with soap as a key factor to disease prevention.
-With proper handwashing, respiratory and intestinal diseases can be reduced by 25–50%.
+With proper handwashing, respiratory and intestinal diseases can be reduced significantly.